gnbezerra/drip-tech-case/README.md

   this test, and it's pretty easy to wipe the DB and start again by restarting the server.
 - A way to list transfers (incoming and outgoing) by account.
 The model is prepared for that, since it has the FKs needed, but would take additional time.
+- Integration tests using BDD with Cucumber.
+I would love that, but... other far more important things were left aside.
+Unless I really wanted to show my proficiency in BDD, which is not even a dealbreaker for this position.
 - Different currencies.

 ## Last considerations